NSO-developer/nso-gitbook/developer-reference/erlang/README.md

 # ConfD Erlang API

-The <c>econfd</c> application is the Erlang API towards the ConfD daemon.
+The `econfd` application is the Erlang API towards the ConfD daemon.
 It is delivered as an OTP application, which must be started by the system which wishes to interface to ConfD.
-As an alternative, the supervisor <c>econfd_sup</c> can be started directly.
+As an alternative, the supervisor `econfd_sup` can be started directly.

 This is the equivalent of libconfd.so for C programmers.